-To avoid this, you could use an investment technique called dollar-cost averaging.
-Where you invest on an annual basis every year.
+To avoid this, you could use an investment technique called dollar-cost averaging where you invest annually every year.
 No matter what the index fund is doing.
 In the above scenario, you invested a total of $260,500.
-If you invested this amount evenly every year it would be an investment of about $5,600, or about $110 per week.
+If you invested this amount evenly every year, it would be an investment of about $5,600, or about $110 per week.
 What would your investment look like then?

 Using the dollar-cost averaging you would come away with over $2 million dollars when you retire.
 Nearly 8 times your initial investment.